Why I went from VP Engineering to hands-on builder

 AI broke it.

 With Claude Code, a single senior builder (who knows what they’re doing and where they’re going) can now produce output comparable to a small team from 3 years ago.
-While working full-time as Founding Engineer at Méthode Aristote, I’m building in parallel: 7 open-source projects in active development, 16,000 lines of documentation across 3 guides (Claude Code, MCP, Cowork AI workflows), 257 quiz questions with interactive learning paths, 26 AI workflow templates for non-technical users, Rust CLI tools (RTK: 60-90% token reduction, 487K tokens saved), dual-mode dashboard (Ratatui TUI + Leptos Web, 89x speedup with SQLite cache), MCP learning platform (T3 stack).
+While working full-time as AI Founding Engineer at Méthode Aristote, I’m building in parallel: 7 open-source projects in active development, 16,000 lines of documentation across 3 guides, 257 quiz questions with interactive learning paths, Rust CLI tools (RTK: 60-90% token reduction, 487K tokens saved), dual-mode dashboard (89x speedup with SQLite cache).

-All solo.
-No human team.
-No sprint planning.
-No 1-on-1s.
-Just me and a team of AI agents.
-I’m still an engineering manager, but now I manage AI agents instead of people.
+All solo, no sprint planning, no 1-on-1s.
+Just me and a set of AI agents running in parallel.
+I’m still an engineering manager in some sense, but now I manage AI agents instead of people.

 The throughput gap between “VP with team” and “senior builder with AI” has collapsed.
 In some domains, the solo senior builder wins on speed.
 That was impossible before 2025.